3. Assessment of Taught Schemes

 6. During the whole examination, the invigilators shall maintain a constant supervision over the candidates and shall see that candidates are provided with the necessary materials.
 They shall inspect all materials brought into the examination room by candidates and shall see that every candidate complies with the Directions to Candidates.

 7. No candidates may enter the examination room thirty minutes or more after the commencement of an examination.
 Candidates are not permitted to leave the examination room until forty five minutes have elapsed, nor may they leave in the last fifteen minutes of the examination.
 Any candidate who has left the room without the invigilators' authority shall not be allowed to re-enter it during the examination.
-Under special circumstances, the invigilator may act according to his/her discretion and the circumstances shall be reported to the Superintendent of Examinations.
+Under special circumstances, the invigilator may act according to his/her discretion and the circumstances shall be reported to the Assistant Registrar (Examinations).
 No candidate shall be allowed to take any copy of an examination paper from the examination room until at least forty-five minutes have elapsed from the start of the examination.

 8. During each examination the invigilator shall have power to exclude from the examination room all persons save officers of the University and the candidates sitting the examination.
 The invigilator shall prevent any unauthorised communication on the part of the candidates amongst themselves or with any other person.

 9. An invigilator who considers or suspects that a candidate is engaging in Unacceptable Academic Practice shall inform such a candidate, preferably in the presence of a witness, that the circumstances will be reported and that he/she may continue and any subsequent examinations without prejudice to any decision which may be taken, but failure to warn shall not prejudice subsequent proceedings.
 Where appropriate, the invigilator shall confiscate and retain evidence relating to any alleged unacceptable academic practice, so that it is available to any subsequent investigation.
-The invigilator shall as soon as possible report the circumstances in writing to the Chair of the relevant Examining Board and to the Superintendent of Examinations.
+The invigilator shall as soon as possible report the circumstances in writing to the Chair of the relevant Examining Board and to the Assistant Registrar (Examinations).